aragon/aragon-wiki/docs/dev/AragonOS.md

 **App**s are smart contracts that rely on the Kernel—the core of the operating system—for maintaining their ACL and upgrading their code.
 Apps can interact with users and other smart contracts by implementing **Action**s, where each action is a publicly-accessible function that may or may not be protected by the ACL.
 Any actions that are protected are only allowed to be executed if the caller is permitted by the ACL.
 Because apps are upgradeable, we expect them to exist for a long period of time and be safely responsible for owning assets on behalf of the DAO (e.g. tokens and ENS names).

 App instances are identified by their deployed Ethereum addresses.
+More than one instance of a particular app can be installed in a DAO at a time (e.g. multiple [Token Manager](./apps/token-manager) instances can be installed to control multiple tokens).

 ### Roles